mwmckenzie/algorithmidi/README.md

 ### Pachabel's Canon

-Algorithmidi takes the well-known "Pachelbel's Canon" and transforms it into a 15-minute playthrough with non-repeating fractal variations, showcasing the algorithm's ability to create unique and endless variations of a classic piece.
+Algorhythmidi takes the well-known "Pachelbel's Canon" and transforms it into a 15-minute playthrough with non-repeating fractal variations, showcasing the algorithm's ability to create unique and endless variations of a classic piece.

 [Generation 1](https://www.bandlab.com/lt_commando/generating-pachabel-canon-03-bb776092?revId=1d99c664-f73f-ee11-b8f0-000d3a41ec20)